davidthings/jebrish/README.md

 # Further Work

 No doubt there are many things that could be done to improve this work.
 Perhaps there are errors, or perhaps the system could be more efficient.

+Other devices

+- confirm the other devices in the family work

+Make a clear statement about the need to remove the built-in SPL on any eMMC's present.

+Documentation improvements

+- enumerate the most likely build requirements for BuildRoot.

 Possible future new branches: